 - Identifies the criteria for a successful outcome (economic, social, environmental)

 - Provides a level of certainty for decision-making by the public, Council and others, yet is flexible enough to change with changing information

 Local Adaptation Plans are location-specific plans developed with the community that guide:

 The first Local Adaptation Plan was prepared in collaboration with the communities of Marks Point and Belmont South and ?can be viewed here (opens new tab).
-Comments and ideas collected through this online mapping tool you are viewing will inform the preparation of a Local Adaptation Plan for Pelican and Blacksmiths.

 What is local adaptation planning and why is the City doing it?